Executive Summary

 - Leverage Automation and AI

-Automation maximises content value by reducing repetitive tasks and ensuring consistent output quality.
+Automation maximizes content value by reducing repetitive tasks and ensuring consistent output quality.
 Examples include: AI Tagging: Automatically identify and tag objects, faces, or themes.
 Smart Distribution: Route assets to the correct channels or regions.
 Usage Rights Management: Automatically restrict expired licenses.
-Auto-Resizing and Formatting: Generate platform-optimised versions for web, print, or social.
+Auto-Resizing and Formatting: Generate platform-optimized versions for web, print, or social.
 These features increase efficiency and scalability, ensuring that every asset delivers its intended impact faster.

 - Measure Content Performance and ROI